-Figure \ref{fig:fig3direct} (left) shows snapshots of the temperature and liquid fraction fields within the food at characteristic time instants: $t=0.2$ h (hours), $t=1$ h, $t=3$ h, and $t=5$ h.
+Fig.~\ref{fig:fig3direct} (left) shows snapshots of the temperature and liquid fraction fields within the food at $t=0.2$ h, $t=1$ h, $t=3$ h, and $t=5$ h.
 As expected, the liquid fraction field evolution is directly correlated with the isotherms since it is a temperature-derived quantity.
 Another relevant aspect observed in the results is that the freezing center moves during the freezing process.
 Initially, the high-temperature isotherms are concentrated just below the geometric center, and during the phase change, they are rather concentrated close to the right surface of the food.
-This behavior occurs because the cold air flow slips along the upper wall and hits the food on the left, while the lower right corner is located precisely in a flow recirculation region, which weakens heat transfer.
+This behavior occurs because the cold airflow slips along the upper wall and hits the food on the left, while the lower right corner is located precisely in a flow recirculation region, which weakens heat transfer.

-To highlight the spatial differences in the dynamics of the food freezing process, Figure \ref{fig:fig3direct} (right) depicts the temporal evolution of temperature, liquid fraction, and volumetric heat capacity at two fixed points within the food domain.
+To highlight the spatial differences in the dynamics of the food freezing process, Fig.~\ref{fig:fig3direct} (right) depicts the temporal evolution of temperature, liquid fraction, and volumetric heat capacity at two fixed points within the food domain.
 These points are conveniently selected as the freezing center ($P1$), and in the upper corner region ($P2$) where the freezing rate is expected to be highest.
 The difference in the path of temperature and liquid fraction evolution between the two points within the food shows the relevance of the locality in the phase change phenomenon.
-The center region experiences a more isothermal process than in the edges of the food, indicating a lower heat transfer rate in that area.
+The interior of the food experiences a more isothermal process than the periphery, indicating a lower heat transfer rate.
 Consequently, the maximum values of volumetric heat capacity related to the latent heat occur more slowly and at different periods of time in the freezing process.